-Subject leader: Mrs Jo Sherwood-King
+Subject leader: Mrs Jo Sherwood-King (on maternity leave)

 If you have any questions regarding art, please contact Mrs Sherwood-King via the school office.